edgexfoundry/edgex-docs/docs_src/general/Definitions.md

 ## Brownfield and Greenfield
 Brownfield refers to older legacy equipment (nodes, devices, sensors) in an edge/IoT deployment, which typically uses older protocols.
 Greenfield refers to, typically, new equipment with modern protocols.

+## Containerized
+EdgeX micro services and infrastrucutre (i.e. databases, registry, etc.) are built as executable programs, put into Docker images, and made available via Docker Hub (and Nexus repository for nightly builds).
+A service (or infrastructure element) that is available in Docker Hub (or Nexus) is said to be containerized.
+Docker images can be quickly downloaded and new Docker containers created from the images.

 ## Device
 In EdgeX parlance, "device" is used to refer to a sensor, actuator, or IoT "thing".
 A sensor generally collects information from the physical world - like a temperature or vibration sensor.
 Actuators are machines that can be told to do something.
 Actuators move or otherwise control a mechanism or system - like a value on a pump.
 While there may be some technical differences, for the purposes of EdgeX documentation, device will refer to a sensor, actuator or "thing".